Betta Facts and FAQ: Betta Fish Care, Behavior and Tank Setup

 The only possible way is to use a divider system to partition the tank.
 Otherwise, two males in the same tank will severely injure or even kill each other.

 Male Bettas are aggressive fish, and will attack each other and fish similar to them.
 It’s important to realize this when planning the environment where your Betta will live.
+In fact, even having two in the same tank with a partition isn't always a great idea, as there will be constant stress.

 Can Betta live in a community tank with my other fish?